-If you are seeing Widewine L3 instead of L1 (check with the DRM app, get it here), we encourage you to check your ROM.
+If you are seeing Widewine L3 instead of L1 (check with the DRM app that can be found on Play Store), we encourage you to check your ROM.
 Most custom ROMs don’t support HD streaming so, if that’s important to you, choose custom ROMs wisely.

 15. How to debloat your Redmi Note 9 Pro

 As a side note, if you find MIUI to be too bloated (too many unnecessary system apps), learn how to debloat it and make it both faster and cleaner while significantly improving battery life.
-Find our article on the subject with detailed instructions, here.
+Learn more about debloating Xiaomi and Poco devices in the dedicated article.